eclipse-cdt-cloud/trace-server-protocol/README.md

 The specification should be edited with the [swagger editor](https://swagger.io/swagger-editor/) which also handles validating that the OpenAPI specification is respected.

 Another option is the [OpenAPI (Swagger) Editor extension](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) for VS Code.

+The latter extension is assumed for consistent formatting of the `./API.yaml` file over time.